EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Benchmark Construction

 \subsection{Canonical Solution Construction}

-For each coding problem, \xxx provides an executable canonical solution so as to serve as a baseline to calculate the normalised efficiency.
-Drawing inspiration from DS-1000 \cite{Lai2022DS1000AN}, which collects canonical solutions based on the most starred responses on Stack Overflow, we begin with collecting the top-starred solutions for each problem from the LeetCode Discussion Forum.
-For each collected solution, we need to guarantee that they are executable in non-Leetcode environment.
+For each coding problem, \xxx provides an executable canonical solution to serve as a baseline to calculate the normalised efficiency.
+Drawing inspiration from DS-1000~\citep{Lai0WZZZYFWY23}, which collects canonical solutions based on the most starred responses on Stack Overflow, we begin with collecting the top-starred solutions for each problem from the LeetCode Discussion Forum.
+For each collected solution, we need to guarantee that they are executable in a non-Leetcode environment.
 To this end, we manually fix the solutions that need to import extra classes such as TreeNode and ListNode as well as extra packages such as List and Bisect.
 We also remove the solutions that require specialized packages implemented only by LeetCode.
-In the end, we manage to map executable canonical solutions for 1,000 coding problems, which will be regarded as our final coding efficiency dataset.
+In the end, we managed to map executable canonical solutions for 1,000 coding problems, which then be regarded as our final efficiency dataset.